-One of the most important things to remember with a classic car investment is that it’s easy to spend more restoring the car than it could end up being worth once you’re finished.
+One of the most important things to remember with a classic car investment is that it’s easy to spend more restoring the car, for example, you can put a private plate on, than it could end up being worth once you’re finished.
 That said, in contrast to shares or other alternative assets like wine (and the others mentioned above), you’ll have an asset you’ll be able to enjoy, driving it around town, turning heads.

 Classic Car Investment Risks